|Number of Traditional Undergraduates||3,332|

-Most CUA students must take three other required courses, which can be either gateway courses that introduce them to theological reasoning across a wide variety of disciplines or more specialized courses in particular theological disciplines, i.e., Biblical, Moral, etc. The only exceptions are students in professional schools, who take three rather than four courses in philosophy and theology.
+CUA students enrolled in arts and science programs take two additional courses in theology and religious studies.
+The elective courses can be either gateway courses that introduce them to theological reasoning across a wide variety of disciplines or more specialized courses in particular theological disciplines, i.e., Biblical, Moral, etc. The only exceptions are students in professional schools, who take three rather than four courses in philosophy and theology.
 The four-course requirement in philosophy and theology at the foundation of CUA’s core curriculum is one of the most rigorous in the world.

 Please describe the place of Catholic theology in your institution’s undergraduate curriculum and how it is distinct from other institutions.

 As seen in the core four-course requirement, Catholic theology occupies a central role in the undergraduate curriculum.
 Moreover, we have a large and ever-growing number of theology majors and minors.
 The rigor of our core in philosophy and theology is equaled only by a few other institutions.
 But what sets the place of Catholic theology in our undergraduate curriculum apart from other institutions is the quality and experience of the faculty teaching those courses.
 Our faculty are world-class experts, outstanding scholars who place their cutting-edge scholarship at the service of their teaching.
-Many are consulted by Rome herself on the most pressing theological issues of the day.
-And our faculty are training the graduate students who go on to become professors at other institutions faithful to Rome and to Catholic orthodoxy.
+Many are consulted by the offices of the Vatican on the most pressing theological issues of the day.
+Our faculty are training the graduate students who go on to become professors at other institutions faithful to Rome and to Catholic orthodoxy.
 Our undergraduate students, therefore, have access to the best and most orthodox theological teaching in this country.

-Moreover, the University integrates service learning as an integral part of its educational experience and there are special theological courses aimed at missionary activity.
+Moreover, the University integrates service learning as an integral part of its educational experience.
+There are special theological courses aimed at missionary activity.
 The curriculum integrates theological issues with the concerns of various disciplines to provide the student with the depth of the Catholic intellectual tradition.

 Additional Theology information, clarification or description (optional):

 Catholic University strives to integrate theology into all of its curricular activities.
 The School of Theology and Religious Studies views theology as the discipline that unifies all other disciplines at the University.